-In addition, drone crop surveys can be taken weekly, daily, or even hourly as required.
+Drone crop surveys can be taken weekly, daily, or even hourly as required.
 Accurate information allows for optimal crop irrigation, fertilization, and pest control.
-Reducing water and pesticide usage and maximizing crop yields benefits the bottom line and the environment.
+Reducing water and pesticide usage and maximizing crop yields benefit the bottom line and the environment.

 Drone technology is by no means limited to unmanned aerial vehicles.
-Submersible drones have been available for decades, but up until recently were only affordable by large businesses or research institutions.
-Now underwater drones are available for less than $1,000, can be remotely controlled using a laptop or smartphone, and submerge to depths of up to 100 meters.
+Submersible drones have been available for decades, but up until recently they were only affordable by large businesses or research institutions.

-Submersible drones can be equipped with lighting and take high-resolution underwater images or video at a fraction of the cost of contracting a professional diver.
+Submersible drones can be equipped with lighting and can take high-resolution underwater images or video at a fraction of the cost of contracting with a professional diver.